rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 ## Notes

 - Keep both append and replace tools available (explicit choice)
+- Browser-based rendering unlocks full JavaScript capabilities
 - Viewport control enables new interaction patterns
 - Element-based editing is powerful but adds complexity
-- Spatial queries deferred - may add later if needed
+- No need for image placeholder system with browser rendering

 **Key Insight**: The shift from "append-only" to "editable canvas" fundamentally changes the collaboration dynamic.
 Claude becomes a true editing partner, not just an additive assistant.
+Browser-based rendering makes the canvas a true JavaScript runtime environment.